davindicode/nonparametric-nonrenewal-process/README.md

 # Bayesian nonparametric modulated (non-)renewal processes

-See notebooks in `tutorial/` for a basic usage overview.
+See notebooks in `notebooks/` for a basic usage overview.
-See `validation/` for model validation code.
+See `scripts/` for model fitting, analysis and plotting code.
-Inspired by probabilistic programming library [Pyro](https://github.com/pyro-ppl/pyro).

 ## Motivation

+TODO:
+- change repo name
+- put library subset in and change path imports

 ## Dependencies: